davidebolo1993/VISOR/README.md

 ```

 When working in single-strand mode (-t/--type single-strand), for each haplotype in the sample folder, VISOR outputs 2 BAM: in the 'watson' BAM, read 1 and read 2 pairs have all forward and reverse orientation respectively; in the 'crick' BAM, read 1 and read 2 pairs have all reverse and forward orientation respectively.
-It is also possible to specify a percentage of noise (pairs with incorrect orientation) that will be included in the crick and watson .bam files using the -n/--noise parameter.
+It is also possible to specify a percentage of noise (pairs with incorrect orientation) that will be included in the crick and watson BAM using the -n/--noise parameter.
 Users can also specify a BED (-scebed/--scebedfile) containing informations (chromosome, start, end, haplotype) for haplotypes and regions in which sister chromatid exchange will be performed (like the one in _Examples/SCE.bed_ ):

 #### Merge desired strands